USANA Health Sciences: Reception

-From 2004 to 2006, Usana was named on Forbes "200 Best Small Companies" list.
-In 2007, a Forbes article quoted industry experts and government officials who had raised questions about the cost of Usana's supplements as well as its business practices.
+From 2004 to 2006, USANA was named on Forbes "200 Best Small Companies" list.
+In 2007, a Forbes article quoted industry experts and government officials who had raised questions about the cost of USANA's supplements and its business practices.
 Radio-Canada later aired an investigative report that examined the company's products, pricing and "misleading income claims" made to potential associates concerning revenue.
-It included hidden camera filming of recruitment and other sessions, which found one group of associates appeared to violate the company's policies and distributor agreements.
-This contrasted the Canadian legal requirements for multi-level marketing companies to provide clear, frequent and complete information about the revenue of the typical participant.
-In addition, the same group of associates were filmed making recommendations for using Usana products to treat illnesses including leukemia.
+It included hidden-camera footage of recruitment and other sessions, which found one group of associates appeared to violate the company's policies and distributor agreements.
+This contrasted with the Canadian legal requirements for multi-level marketing companies to provide clear, frequent and complete information about the revenue of the typical participant.
+In addition, the same group of associates were filmed making recommendations for using USANA products to treat illnesses including leukemia.

-John Cloud, senior writer for Time Magazine, conducted an evaluation of nutritional supplements in which he took a regimen of Usana pills, protein bars, powder drinks and psyllium fiber as recommended by the company's online evaluation.
-Cloud took a blood test prior to taking the products to determine the levels of calcium, protein, sodium, cholesterol, glucose, and other substances, and then was tested again five months after taking the supplement regimen, which included 3,000 pills at a cost of $1,200.
+John Cloud, senior writer for Time Magazine, evaluated nutritional supplements in which he took a regimen of USANA pills, protein bars, powder drinks and psyllium fiber as recommended by the company's online evaluation.
+Cloud took a blood test before starting the products to measure levels of calcium, protein, sodium, cholesterol, glucose, and other substances, and was then tested again five months after starting the supplement regimen, which included 3,000 pills at a cost of $1,200.
 The follow-up test revealed a change in only two values; a 75% increase in vitamin D levels (attributed to the vitamin D3 supplement Cloud had been taking) and a 28 mg/dl increase in high-density lipoprotein, which could not be accounted for.
 Cloud also experienced a placebo response where that act of taking the supplements made him feel more vigorous despite no physiological reasons being present.
-This response also led to a 10-lb increase in weight, as the belief he was more vigorous led to his making poorer dietary decisions—a phenomenon referred to as the "licensing effect".
+This response also led to a 10-lb weight gain, as the belief that he was more vigorous led him to make poorer dietary decisions—a phenomenon referred to as the "licensing effect".

-New Zealand government statistician for the Commerce Commission, Murray H. Smith, who served as an expert witness in every pyramid scheme case brought by the Commission preceding 10 years, opined in 2008 that very few Usana distributors are likely to become wealthy, and stating "you can make a very strong argument that this could be a pyramid scheme."
+New Zealand government statistician for the Commerce Commission, Murray H. Smith, who served as an expert witness in every pyramid scheme case brought by the Commission preceding 10 years, opined in 2008 that very few USANA distributors are likely to become wealthy, and stated, "you can make a very strong argument that this could be a pyramid scheme."
 When asked by the National Business Review to review the firm's business structure and compensation plan, it was Smith's opinion, from a statistical not legal standpoint, that the firm demonstrated a number of characteristics commonly occurring in pyramid schemes including that most members recoup less than what they pay to participate; that those at the top of the structure are more likely to make more than those on the bottom of the structure; and that as the company grows it will become harder to recruit others.
 Smith also noted the company's significant turnover in distributors making it necessary to continually recruit.